Skip to content

 post 13

-NOTE!
-Don’t confuse the three characters containing 弓 which all have the same pronunciation:
+Note: Don’t confuse these three characters containing 弓, which all have the same pronunciation:

-• The primitive pictograph 弟(dì) was initially a string wrapped around a bobin.
-In the ancient times, it meant “sequence”, or “second”.
-Nowadays, it is mainly used within the word 弟弟 (dìdi), meaning younger brother.
+• 弟 (dì) was originally a string wrapped around a bobbin, meaning “sequence” or “second.”
+Nowadays, it mainly appears in 弟弟 (dìdi), meaning younger brother.

-• 第(dì) means “sequence”, too.
-However, it also has the “bamboo” radical 竹 at the top of the character.
-This probably reminds us about old Chinese bamboo slat books.
+• 第 (dì) also means “sequence” but has the bamboo radical 竹 at the top, reminiscent of old Chinese bamboo slat books.

-• When the “walk” radical is added to the phonetic 弟(dì), we get the 递(dì) character meaning “to hand over”, or “to deliver”.
+• When the “walk” radical is added to 弟 (dì), it becomes 递 (dì), meaning “to hand over” or “to deliver.”

-Now we have reviewed the commonly-used Chinese characters with my favorite radical, 弓.
+We’ve reviewed commonly used Chinese characters with the bow radical, 弓.
 What is your favorite radical?
-Share your learning experience with us and comment below!
+Share your learning experience with us in the comments below!

 Online Chinese Tutors